Fixed Effects and the Generalized Mundlak Estimator: Extensions

-This allows us to deal with quantile treatment effects of the type introduced by \citet{lehmann2006nonparametrics}.
-If we are interested in $q$-th quantile of the distribution of $Y_i(w)$ then (under appropriate continuity) we can identify it as a solution of the following problem:
+This allows us to identify quantile treatment effects of the type introduced by \citet*{lehmann2006nonparametrics}.
+If we are interested in $q$-th quantile of the distribution of $Y_i(w)$ then (under appropriate continuity) we can identify it as a solution to the following problem:

-For the standard case under unconfoundedness \citet{firpo2007efficient} has developed effective estimation methods that can be adapted to this case.
+For the standard case under unconfoundedness \citet*{firpo2007efficient} has developed effective estimation methods that can be adapted to this case.